azkaban/azkaban/index.markdown

 ---

 #Azkaban
-Azkaban is a batch workflow job scheduler created at LinkedIn to run their Hadoop Jobs
+Azkaban is a batch workflow job scheduler created at LinkedIn to run their Hadoop Jobs.

 Often times there is a need to run a set of jobs and processes in a particular order within a workflow.
 Azkaban will resolve the ordering through job dependencies and provide an easy to use